cornwella/Chrome-Device-Finder/README.md

 Use `AUTO_COPY` to copy the Meraki URL to the clipboard,
 and `AUTO_OPEN` to open it in the system default web browser.
-Using partial serials returns all matches.
+Partial serials returns all matches.

 *or*